Long-time Confinement near Special Vortex Crystals: Choosing the intensity of the central vortex

 where

 and

 From relation~\eqref{eq:JK3} together with Lemma~\ref{lem:reduc}, we deduce that for every $N \ge 4$, there exists a unique $\gamma_N \in \R$, given by

 such that the configuration satisfies Hypothesis~\ref{hyp:strong_stabilité}.
-This last relation matches the definition of $\gamma_N$ given at relation~\eqref{def:gammaN}.
+In the next subsection we will show that this last relation matches the definition of $\gamma_N$ given at relation~\eqref{def:gammaN}.
 Beware that at this step, it is possible that $\gamma_N = 0$ for some values of $N$ which would imply that the configurations have no central vortex.